Balut (food)

-The length of incubation before the egg is cooked is a matter of local preference, but generally ranges between 14 and 21 days.
+The length of incubation before the egg is cooked is a matter of local preference, but generally ranges from two to three weeks.

 Description

-A balut is a fertilized bird egg (usually a duck) which is incubated for a period of 14 to 21 days, depending on the local culture, and then steamed.
+A balut is a fertilized bird egg (usually a duck) that is incubated for a period of 14 to 21 days, depending on the local culture, and then steamed.
 The contents are eaten directly from the shell.
 Balut that is incubated for longer periods have a well-developed embryo and the features of the duckling are recognizable.
-The partially-developed embryo bones are soft enough to chew and swallow as a whole.
+The partially developed embryo bones are soft enough to chew and swallow as a whole.
 The mallard duck (Anas platyrhynchus), also known as the "Pateros duck", is often used to make balut.
+Balut is a renowned dish due to its different developmental stages; some people prefer it when the duck embryo is still largely liquid, while others prefer it when it is more mature and has a chewier texture.
+A combination of savory, gamey, and rich characteristics can be found in the flavor, which makes it an acquired taste that many Filipinos treasure as a culinary treat and a part of their culture.

-Balut is common street food in the Philippines and other localities, and is also sold in stores and malls.
+Balut is common street food in the Philippines, Vietnam, and other localities, and is also sold in stores and malls.
 It is a relatively cheap source of protein and calcium.
-Balut was introduced to the Philippines by the Chinese in 1565 or around 1885 and since then, balut has been included as a traditional part of the culture.
+Balut was introduced to the Philippines by the Chinese in 1565, and since then balut has been included as a traditional part of the culture.
 Wherever Filipinos migrated for work, a large market for balut would develop.
 Controversies arose as knowledge of the food spread around the Southeast Asian countries and then globally.
-People questioned the ethics of eating balut.
+People have questioned the ethics of eating balut.
+Ethical concerns are most often attributed to the presence of a fertilized embryo within the dish, given the fact that the egg has not yet hatched nor been given the chance to hatch.
+There are also ethical concerns as to whether the embryos can feel pain at the stages balut tends to be boiled.